mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 >
 >Special units

+>[0.0.1] (flagship): cost 8, combat 5(x2), movement 1, capacity 5;
+>>sustain damage;
->[0.0.1] (flagship): co 8/cm 5(x2)/m 1/ca 5; sustain damage; During a space combat, all hits produced by this ship and by your dreadnoughts in this system must be assigned to non-fighter ships, if able.
+>>During a space combat, all hits produced by this ship and by your dreadnoughts in this system must be assigned to non-fighter ships, if able.
 >
 >Super-Dreadnought I (dreadnought): co 4/cm 5/m 1/ca 2; sustain damage; bombardment 5
 >